MCreator-Examples/Tale-of-Biomes/README.md

 ## 📚 Wiki Contributors
 If you wish to become a wiki contributor for this modification contact me via email [northwesttreesgaming@gmail.com]().
 Make sure to provide your Discord contact information in your email and an estimate of how often you will be able to contribute.

-## 🧪 Release Types
-### Snapshots
-Snapshots are not designed for regular use, like most mods, they will contain bugs and may cause issues with your world.
-It's best to only use them to find bugs and then report them to our issue tracker.

-### Releases
-Releases are designed for regular use, we currently don't have any set date when we will make the first release please keep in mind that NorthWestTrees only works on the mod for a few hours a week each week for the MCreator Lore series so development is slow but productive.

-## 📈 Development Stages
-### Indev
-**Indev** short for "Indevelopment" is not even released, often just snapshots with ideas and small features.
-Mainly the start of the project.

-### Alpha
-This is often the first stage of release early on in development once there are enough features to release.
-The goal is to release the mod once enough features have been added for the plains and grassland biomes.

-### Beta
-Once there are a few updates and more content added to the game the mod will reach beta, the next stage of development that will be a bit more stable but may also take longer time for releases.

-### Released
-Once the mod has been fully developed mod will enter a released stage and then be maintained from that point on.
-This will sadly be the end of the line for the Lore series but don't worry its been 40ish episodes so far and we are not even done one biome so we have tones more videos to come!